 Contact Wendy Francis 01308 424435.

 Butterflies is a cancer support group based in Dorchester.
-The group meets at “The Quiet Space” Woodlands Crescent, Poundbury, Dorchester DT1 3RQ, every 2 and 4 Tuesday of the month between 2 pm and 4 pm.
+They hold weekly meetings on Wednesdays at the new Community Church Hall, Liscombe Street, Poundbury DT1 3DF (next to Damers Primary School), from 2.00 pm to 4.00 pm.
 Contact Mel or Rosa on 01300 341900 / 07737 234056, email email@example.com

 Cupid is a social support group for people who have a colostomy, ileostomy or urostomy.
 Meetings are held on the third Saturday in January, April, July & October between 10 & 12 a.m. at the Wessex Royale Hotel, 32 High West St., Dorchester, DT1 1UP.
 The nearest public car park is at Top-o-Town, about 200 yards away.